getmanfred/mac/README.md

 # Manfred Awesomic CV

-The MAC (or Manfred Awesomic CV) is a(nother) naive attemp to create **a standard open source format to define and share CVs**.
+The MAC (or Manfred Awesomic CV) is a(nother) naive attempt to create **a standard open source format to define and share CVs**.
 The format is defined as a JSON Schema to validate CVs stored as JSON files.

  <a href='https://github.com/getmanfred/mac/releases'>
   <img src='https://img.shields.io/github/v/release/getmanfred/mac?color=%23FDD835&label=version&style=for-the-badge&logo=JSON'>